EHB-MCT/assignment-2-attilatolnai/Assets/Documentation/Features/PlayerMovementDocs/PlayerMovementDocumentation.md

       - Increments the star counter in the `starItem` script.
       - Updates the total score using the `ScoreCalculator`.
       - Destroys the collided object.

+- **OnCollisionEnter2D(Collision2D collision):**
-    - **If the collided object has a "StartArea" tag:**
+  - If the player collides with an object that has the "Wall" tag:
-      - Checks if any items were collected.
-If so, triggers the game-over state by calling `GameOver()` in the `gameManager`.
+    - Displays an log message: "Player hit a wall!".
+    - Stops the player's movement.
+    - Slightly adjusts the player's position to avoid clipping.

 ## How to Use